dart-lang/language/working/macros/feature-specification.md

 TODO: Figure this out.
 A special library "next" to each library which has aspect macros applied to its declarations?
 A single "special" library with all aspects merged in?
 A library per aspect macro application?

+### Possible extra feature: Data Collection

+**TODO**: Fully explore this use case.

+Another possible use case for something like an Aspect Macro, would be to generate a declaration at the top level of the program, which is based on only information collected from the rest of the program.

+In particular for dependency injection this would be useful, but also potentially for other use cases such as generating an automatic route handler for a server side framework, or possibly ORM applications as well.

+Instead of generating declarations, these Aspect Macros would generate Data, which would be merged/deduplicated in a similar fashion, and could be retreived _at compile time_ by another macro.

 ## Generating code